GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-In addition, you can do it more concisely by using a JavaScript ES6 arrow function again.
+In addition, you can do it more concisely by using a JavaScript ES6 arrow function.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~